-- In May 2020, Kaman Air Vehicles, a division of Kaman Corporation, announced that the United States Forest Service awarded 40% of all Type 1, large helicopters exclusive use contracts, to K-MAX® helicopter operators.
-These four-year contracts ensure immediate resources are available when the need for firefighting arises. - In August 2020, Kaman Composites Vermont ("KCV"), a division of Kaman Corporation, was named Rotary and Mission Systems Elite Supplier by Sikorsky Aircraft Corporation. - In August 2020, KCV entered into a new Long Term Agreement ("LTA") with a major engine original equipment manufacturer to manufacture components for both existing production and newly developed engine programs.
+- In September 2020, a K-MAX® aircraft was accepted by one of our customers. - In September 2020, we announced that we received a follow-on order for Lots 17 and 18 of our current Joint Air-to-Surface Standoff Missile contract with Lockheed Martin Corporation.
+The order has an expected value of approximately \$10.6 million with performance beginning in 2021 through 2023. - In August 2020, we announced that we received an order under Option 15 of our JPF contract with the USG.
+This order has an expected value of approximately \$57.3 million for the procurement of JPFs for 25 foreign militaries. - In August 2020, Kaman Composites Vermont ("KCV") was named Rotary and Mission Systems Elite Supplier by Sikorsky Aircraft Corporation. - In August 2020, KCV entered into a new Long Term Agreement ("LTA") with a major engine original equipment manufacturer to manufacture components for both existing production and newly developed engine programs.
 The LTA has a potential value of \$118 million and initial deliveries are expected by the end of 2020.